jhlywa/chess.js/README.md

-### .move(move, [ to ])
+### .move(move)
 Attempts to make a move on the board, returning a move object if the move was legal, otherwise null.
-The .move function can be called in three ways, the first with a move in Standard Algebraic Notation (SAN):
+The .move function can be called two ways, by passing a string in Standard Algebraic Notation (SAN):

     var chess = new Chess();